Twiiiiin/ts3_cookbook/README.md

 This cookbook downloads and installs a Teamspeak3 Server automatically.

-After it runs, just type "seervice teamspeak start" or "sysctl teamspeak start"
+After it runs, just type "service teamspeak start" or "sysctl teamspeak start"

 All dependencies are listed in the berksfile